Not yet available. We’re building this with design partners — talk to us about the partner program.

 Generate summaryExternal-processor & ESG evidence FAQ

-What kinds of evidence can I collect?
+What kinds of evidence would it cover?

-Does DPAFlow verify or score ESG performance?
+Will DPAFlow verify or score ESG performance?

-How do evidence requests work?
+How would evidence requests work?

-You send a request to a supplier for specific items.
+In the design, you send a request to a supplier for specific items.
 Their responses land against that request, each item is dated and added to the supplier profile, and the request moves through statuses — sent, responded, under review, follow-up, or accepted — in a shared queue.

-Who reviews the collected evidence?
+Who would review the collected evidence?

 Your team.
-Reviewers — for example privacy, legal, or vendor-risk and procurement owners — check the collected items and record an accept or follow-up decision.
+Reviewers — for example privacy, legal, or vendor-risk and procurement owners — would check the collected items and record an accept or follow-up decision.
 DPAFlow organizes and routes; the decision stays customer-controlled.

-Bring external-processor and ESG evidence into one place
+Help shape external-processor and ESG evidence